 Inclusive approach reflects societies’ expectations

 The Responsible Mining Foundation complements other international efforts by developing unique measurement tools, sharing powerful public-interest data and supporting informed and constructive engagement between all stakeholders.

-The RMF does this by publishing transparent assessments of company policies and practices, and engaging with a wide range of extractives-affected groups, and those with the power to influence continuous improvement in responsible extractives, including mining-affected communities, civil society, investors, stock exchanges, labour unions, hard commodity traders, refiners, manufacturers, academics, industry associations and mining companies themselves.
+The RMF publishes transparent assessments of company policies and practices, and engages with a wide range of extractives-affected groups, and those with the power to influence continuous improvement in responsible extractives, including mining-affected communities, civil society, investors, stock exchanges, labour unions, hard commodity traders, refiners, manufacturers, academics, industry associations and mining companies themselves.

-Based on wide-ranging regional consultations with mining-affected people and organisations, the RMF methodologies articulate what society can reasonably expect from minerals and metals companies.
+Based on wide-ranging regional consultations with mining-affected people and organisations, the RMF methodologies articulate what society can reasonably expect from companies in the extractive sector.